msurdeanu/my-workflows-app/README.md

 ### Java command

-Provides ability to run Java code at runtime.
+Provides an ability to run Java code at runtime.
 Like for Groovy command, this command is also very powerful.

 | `@type` | Inputs                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                | Output                             |
 |---------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------|
 | `java`  | <ul><li><strong>java.scriptLines</strong>: Mandatory.
 Represents source code which contains definition of a `java.method` (or `run`) method inside a class `java.clazz` (or `DynamicClass`) which will be executed.</li><li><em>java.method</em>: Optional.
 Represents the method name invoked when code is executed.</li><li><em>java.clazz</em>: Optional.
 Represents the class name invoked when code is executed.</li><li><em>java.sourceVersion</em>: Optional.
 Before running the script, set source version for Java compilation.</li><li><em>java.targetVersion</em>: Optional.
 Before running the script, set target version for Java compilation.</li></ul> | Return of invoked method or `void` |

-Example of a dummy command:
+Example of a fake command:

 ```json
 {